-Surely nothing says Easter quite like Hot Cross Buns and they’re easier than you might think.
-This easy Hot Cross Buns recipe, filled with white chocolate chips and dried cranberries is the perfect thing for Easter brunch.
+Nothing says Easter quite like classic Hot Cross Buns and they’re easier than you might think.
+This easy recipe, filled with white chocolate chips and dried cranberries makes the perfect Easter brunch.

 (photos, post and recipe updated April 2019)